KhayelihleMfeka/Data-Science-Projects/Sales Forecast Prediction Using Python/README.md

    * **predict**: Makes predictions on the test set (X_test) using the trained XGBoost model.
    * **mean_squared_error**: Computes the Mean Squared Error (MSE) between actual and                   predicted values.
 We use np.sqrt to compute the Root Mean Squared Error (RMSE), which               is a standard metric for evaluating regression models.

+    **Results**: The RMSE of 734.63 indicates the average deviation between the actual and predicted sales values.
+A lower RMSE value               signifies better model accuracy, with the model's predictions being closer to the actual sales data.
+As we have large             amount of Sales data this RMSE score is accptable.

+8. Visualizing Results

+   In this step I will plot both the actual and predicted sales to visually compare the performance of the model.

+     **Results**: As we can see the predicted and actual values are quite close to each other this proves the efficiency of our         model.
+Sales        forecasting using machine learning models like XGBoost can significantly enhance the accuracy of              predictions by capturing         temporal patterns in historical data.
+It can be used for improving sales predictions             helping businesses optimize inventory,       pricing and demand planning.